 It is very lovely and heartwarming how fast Nigerian music has grown in the last few decades, we now have artistes who do not only earn their pay from selling CDs but also majorly from endorsement deals and other industry means.

 As encouraging as this massive growth in our music scene is, it is also very disturbing to note that our musical artistes follow a particular trend just to be famous, and any of them who isn’t following this mainstream pattern seems to find it very hard to attain this famous status.
-Some artistes work very hard but simply because they are not on that mainstream pattern, they don’t attain a break even.
+Some artistes work very hard but simply because they are not on that mainstream pattern.

 Talking about being on the mainstream and working very hard, one will wonder if they don’t all work hard to get their songs on air, I mean before a song hits the airways it must have come from lots of hours with a lamp on the table trying to get the song written, followed by a series of studio sessions with lots of “let’s do it again” from the studio manager and then finally the song is ready and handed over to the record company who in turn manages the way it will hit the market and also ensures it gets massive airplay.

 Unfortunately, it is not the same for some artistes, there are some artistes who put in more work just to ensure their finished work stands out from the mainstream ones.
 There are prolonged times just to get the perfect lyrics, same goes to getting the best soundtrack for their song and then a lot of time is still spent trying to fine tune them to the music at hand.

 So the question is, does these prolonged record production timing reflect on their bank accounts?
 That brings us to the issue at hand, how our taste of music is affecting our artistes’ growth.

 How do you listen to your Nigerian music?
 Do you just dance along to it?
 Or you pay attention to the lyrics?